baggy12345/StatisticalArbitrageETFs-pub/README.md

 ## Theory of Costly Arbitrage

 Sophisticated traders might not always be able to profitably eliminate mispricing between an ETF’s NAV and its price.
 The theory of costly arbitrage says that mispricing could persist because noise traders can cause arbitrage to be prohibitively risky, and arbitrageurs don’t have unlimited resources and indefinite risk appetite to continue in arbitrage if prices shift too far away from fundamental values.
-Therefore, ETFs could trade at premium/discount to fund NAV, and it is possible to find profitable arbitrage opportunities as it is presented in this simple trading strategy.
+Therefore, ETFs could trade at premium/discount to fund NAV, and it is possible to find profitable arbitrage opportunities as presented in this simple trading strategy.

 ## Simple Trading Strategy